openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 Sometimes this was right and sometimes it was wrong.
 Huge differences in quality between individual scientists were the result.
-Scientific geniuses and lame ducks jointly populated universities, whereby even during the scientists’ life-times it was not always discernible who was the lame duck and who the genius.
+Scientific geniuses and lame ducks jointly populated universities, whereby even during the scientists’ lifetimes it was not always discernible who was the lame duck and who the genius.

 *"The extraordinary is the rare result of average science and only